evanfields/evanfields.github.io/_posts/2017-4-12-Diet-Problem-Part-1.md

 - At least 25g of fiber per day.
 I increasingly read that fiber is extremely important, especially for microbiome health.
 I don't think that's a controversial claim, but see e.g. "If Our Bodies Could Talk" by [James Hamblin](https://www.theatlantic.com/author/james-hamblin/) for a recent and humorous take on this and other health topics.
 - At least 4 servings of fruits or vegetables per day.
 Probably this should be higher.
 - At least 60g of protein per day.
-Some sources - particularly those targetting males looking to increase their muscle mass -ecommend way more, but this is a pretty middle of the road mainstream recommendation.
+Some sources - particularly those targetting males looking to increase their muscle mass - recommend way more, but this is a pretty middle of the road mainstream recommendation.

 Note that I haven't added any constraints on minimum fat and carbohydrates.
 See e.g. [here](http://www.stephanguyenet.com/meta-analysis-impact-of-carbohydrate-vs-fat-calories-on-energy-expenditure-and-body-fatness/) for a writeup of a meta-analysis comparing fat-heavy and carbohydrate-heavy diets.
 Anyway, given my dietary preferences for cookies and ice cream, neither should be a problem.
 Let `fiber_i`, `protein_i`, and `fruitveg_i` indicate the respective fiber, protein, and fruit/vegetable contents of each food.
 ```